How to Get People to Listen to Your Music: 10 Ways to Promote Your Tunes

 by Frederik Nielsen, May 29, 2019 .
 5 min read

 Making music is a reward in itself.
-But like many musicians, you’ve probably wondered how to get people to listen to your music so they can recognize your genius.
+But like many musicians, you’ve probably wondered how to promote your music and get people to listen to your music so they can recognize your genius.

 Well, in this guide we’ll go over five ways to promote your music online, and another five ways to promote your music offline.